davidsami/rb3_driver/README.md

 Additional legal disclaimers
 ----------------------------

-The author can not be held responsible for the content, safety, security, freeness from bugs or viruses, or fitness-for-purpose of websites mentioned/linked to from this file/this repository, nor of the third-party programs and libraries mentioned here or anywhere in this repository (even
+The authors can not be held responsible for the content, safety, security, freeness from bugs or viruses, or fitness-for-purpose of websites mentioned/linked to from this file/this repository, nor of the third-party programs and libraries mentioned here or anywhere in this repository (even